qtproject/pyside-pyside-setup/README.md

  * PySide6

-Preferably, a Qt (build) environment should be used to automatically pick up the associated `qmake`, but optionally one can specify the location of `qmake` and `cmake` if it is not in the current PATH with:
+Preferably, a Qt (build) environment should be used to automatically pick up the associated `qtpaths6`, but optionally one can specify the location of `qtpaths6` and `cmake` if it is not in the current PATH with:

- * `--qmake=/path/to/qt/bin/qmake`, and
+ * `--qtpaths=/path/to/qt/bin/qtpaths6`, and
  * `--cmake=/path/to/bin/cmake`

 respectively.

 By default, all of the above is built when no special options are passed to the script.
-You can use the --build-type parameter to specify which things should be built:
+You can use the `--build-type` parameter to specify which things should be built:

  * `--build-type=shiboken6`, build/package only the python module